 Gone are the days when the only budget option for personalised photo art was DIYing your own wall collage using scissors and Blu Tack.
-Take your photo displays to the next level – and give them some childlike charm – using fun collage templates from our modish and silhouette range.
-This butterfly collage provides a massive 11 frames; heaps of space to include your child’s favourite family photos.
+Take your photo displays to the next level using fun collage templates from our modish and silhouette range.
+This butterfly collage provides 11 frames; plenty of space to include your child’s favourite family photos.

 3. DIY Bookshelf Made From Crates

-How bright and cartoony is this?
-Those bold primary colours will bring so much attitude to a child’s room.
+How bright and vibrant is this fun furniture idea?
+Bold primary colours will bring so much attitude to a child’s room.
 This DIY blogger made this for her 3 year old son’s room.
-Who else reckons it will be there forever?
 All it involves is super cheap unfinished timber crates, a lick of paint and some screws to hold it all together.
 Awesome.

 4. Rainbow Alphabet Chart

-This Mum has done all the hard work for us by creating downloadable alphabet charts you can print and hang onto your child’s bedroom wall.
-If you’re not a fan of the more whimsical upper and lower case letter design, you can choose to have all lower case or all upper case.
+This dedicated Mum has done all the hard work for us by creating downloadable alphabet charts you can print and hang onto your child’s bedroom wall.
 Beats paying a fortune for one from the shop right?